madmurphy/libconfini/MAN.md

 ### ENCODINGS

 The encodings currently supported by **libconfini** are ASCII and UTF-8 (without BOM).
-In case the INI file is case-insensitive with respect to keys and section names, **libconfini** will always convert all ASCII letters to lowercase (except within values) -- _even when these are enclosed within quotes_ -- but will **not** convert non-ASCII code points to lowercase (for instance, `Ā` will not be rendered as `ā`, but will be rather left untouched). _In general it is a good practice to use UTF-8 within values, but to use ASCII only within keys names and sections names._
+In case the INI file is case-insensitive with respect to keys and section names, **libconfini** will always convert all ASCII letters to lowercase (except within values) -- _even when these are enclosed within quotes_ -- but will **not** convert non-ASCII code points to lowercase (for instance, `Ā` will not be rendered as `ā`, but will be rather rendered verbatim). _In general it is a good practice to use UTF-8 within values, but to use ASCII only within keys names and sections names._

 # READ AN INI FILE